 And when EPA proclaims that children’s teeth that are brown, cracked, chipped, and pitted are only cosmetic defects, and that the only adverse health effect from fluoride overdosing is skeletal fluorosis (or death from swallowing a big dose), and that telling the truth about the carcinogenicity of fluoride is an offense for which an EPA scientist should lose his job, and it does all this to continue the fiction that toxic sludge in drinking water is good for you – we take action.

-It is for these ideals that we organized and for which we have fought and for which we will continue to fight.
+It is for these ideals that we organized and for which we have fought and for which, it is fervently hoped, the union will continue to fight.

 ROSTER OF OFFICERS